 There’s still no FireWire port or built-in SD Card reader; you’ll need to go to the Pro model for those features at $200 more.
 A single audio port is used for both input and output, so you can’t plug in analog speakers or headphones and a microphone at the same time.

 The Mid 2010 MacBook is officially rated as supporting up to 4 GB of RAM.
-However, it will work with up to 16 GB, more than any other version of the consumer MacBook.
+However, OWC has determined that it will work with up to 16 GB, more than any other version of the consumer MacBook.